calculquebec/CONFETI-2025/README.md

 ## How It Works

 1. Fork this repository.
-2. Use the provided template file (`template_code.ipynb`) as a starting point for your PennyLane circuit.
+2. Use the provided template file (`template_confeti.ipynb`) as a starting point for your PennyLane circuit.
 3. Once your code is ready, commit and submit a pull request before **Wednesday, January 14th, at 1:00 PM**.
 4. Come visit us at the **Calcul Québec booth** to see your code in action on MonarQ!